Sam Chedgzoy: Canada

 Chedgzoy gained his first taste of Canada while vacationing there in 1922.
 In 1924, he spent the English League off season as manager of The Canadian Grenadier Guards, a Canadian armed forces team which competed in the Interprovincial League.
-When he left the Whalers in 1930, Len Peto, owner of Montreal Carsteel hired Chedgzoy as the team's player-coach in the National Soccer League.
+When he left the Whalers in 1930, Len Peto, owner of Montréal Carsteel FC hired Chedgzoy as the team's player-coach in the National Soccer League.
 In his ten years with the club, he took them to seven league finals, losing the first four before winning the 1936, 1939 and 1940 titles.
-He made his final appearance as a player for Carsteel in the Canadian Club Final in 1939 at the age of fifty.
+He made his final appearance as a player for Montréal Carsteel FC in the Canadian Club Final in 1939 at the age of fifty.
 He remained in Montreal until his death on 7 January 1967.

 Chedgzoy was inducted into the Canadian Soccer Hall of Fame in 2005.

 National team

 Chedgzoy earned his first cap with England in a 2–1 loss to Wales on 15 March 1920.
 He went on play a total of eight games with England, his last a 3–1 victory over Northern Ireland on 22 October 1924.